YosefLab/Compass/README.md

 Our [compassR package](https://github.com/YosefLab/compassR) appropriately postprocesses the data and provides an easy, expressive framework for conducting subsequent analyses.

 ### Outputs
-When Compass has completed, the outputs for all samples are stored in a tab delimited file `reactions.txt` in the specified output directory (`.` directory when running Compass by default).
+When Compass has completed, the outputs for all samples are stored in a tab delimited file `reactions.tsv` in the specified output directory (`.` directory when running Compass by default).

 Below is an example of the output matrix:
 <img src="https://i.imgur.com/pwZbqLT.jpg" width="646" height="143"></img>